cloudscale-ch/k8test/README.md

 This playbook allows building a Dockerfile on the nodes in a way that makes the resulting image available on the cluster, without the need for an external registry.

-This is done by installing Podman, which uses the same underlying storage as CRI-O, and just building an image locally (no push needed).

 The resulting image can be used with `imagePullPolicy: IfNotPresent`, provided that the image tag is not `latest` (which always causes a pull).

 ```bash